-Yesterday, at about 11:55 PM.
-When I was tired of getting my sleep from last 15 minutes, I thought of checking my smartphone one last time, this is one of the dozen times in that I did while laying in the bed.
+A few days ago, at about 11:55 PM, when I was tired of getting my sleep from last 15 minutes, I thought of checking my smartphone one last time, this is one of the dozen times in that I did while laying in the bed.

 But this time, it came as a bit of shock to see that my Netflix account was signed in to a new device.

 It didn’t happen, because I never signed into any other device other than my Smartphone, my Laptop and my TV.

 Which meant that someone hacked my Netflix password.

 When I checked the email it said that my Netflix account was logged into from another country, which is certain that my password got leaked.

 There is very less possibility that my account password was cracked because I use a strong password with alphanumeric characters.

 Which means there was a service that I used lately which lead my password to the hacker.

 Anyways I had a lot of time to think about this but, only after I reset my password and sign out of all the devices.

 It isn’t really that big a deal because it’s just a Netflix account and the worst a hacker can do is stream a few TV shows or a movie perhaps.